Dash-OS/tcl-cluster/README.md

 our beacons further out from the machine.

 When `-remote` is set to 0, communications will be ignored from any communications originating from outside of our localhost.
+You may also use hooks to provide this type of security based on the context of the cluster.

 #### Customizable & Extendable

 #### Custom Protocol Handlers

 ## Quick Example